brettmariani923/privacy-policy.md/README.md

 Monitoring is enabled or disabled

-Settings are changed
+Settings are modified

 The extension is uninstalled

-These events help maintain accountability integrity.
+These notifications support accountability integrity.

 📌 2.
 How We Use Your Information

 We use collected data only to:

 ✔ Send screenshot accountability alerts

-✔ Send monitoring on/off alerts
+✔ Send monitoring on/off notifications

 ✔ Notify when Scout is uninstalled

-✔ Validate and manage subscriptions (via Stripe)
+✔ Validate subscription status (Stripe)

-✔ Deliver emails through SendGrid
+✔ Deliver emails (SendGrid)

 We DO NOT:

 ✖ Sell your data

-✖ Use your data for advertising
+✖ Track you

-✖ Track or profile you
+✖ Profile your behavior

-✖ Use analytics or behavioral tracking
+✖ Collect analytics

 ✖ Store screenshots permanently

 📌 3.
 How We Store & Protect Data
 Local Storage

-Most data (settings, email, blocked sites) is stored in Chrome sync storage.
+Most data (email, blocked sites, settings) is stored only in Chrome sync storage.

 Server Storage

-Temporarily processes:
+Our backend only temporarily processes:

-Screenshots (only during email sending)
+Screenshot images

-Subscription validations
+Subscription validation

 Email delivery

-Screenshots are deleted immediately after emailing.
+Screenshots are never stored permanently.

 Security Measures